Keyboard shortcuts

 end

-1. Generate bindings
+1. Generate the bindings:

 weaveffi generate --input api.yaml --output generated/ --target ruby

-2. Build the Rust shared library
+2. Build the Rust shared library:

 cargo build --release -p your_library

-3. Build and install the gem
+3. Build and install the gem:

 cd generated/ruby